Ehzoahis/SubKeywordSearch/README.md

 ## Package Usage
 ### SpaCy
 Use SpaCy model to perform denpendency parsing.
+Don't have to install if not modifying ```myindex```.
 The model is not 100% accurate and may cause some issues in searching.
 ```python
 pip install spacy
 python -m spacy download en_core_web_sm